 In our 20-year history, we’ve learnt a lot.
 Yet every day, we are still inspired by innovative ideas from projects and professionals in the Youth Music community.

 By sharing our collective knowledge and building new connections, we believe this community can spark sustainable, nationwide changes in sector practices.
 Meaning even more young people can change their life through music.
 Exchanging Notes* is our new learning programme, delivering the latest thinking and tools to be more sustainable, more diverse, and more effective in working with 0-25s.
+All sessions will be free to attend and most will be open to all.

 Sessions will be run by experts inside and outside our community, with an emphasis on championing underrepresented voices and diverse experiences.
 Session hosts will be paid, but attendance will be free.
 Most will be open to everyone, but occasional sessions will just be for the projects we already fund.